International System of Units: Unit names

-According to the SI Brochure, unit names should be treated as common nouns of the context language.
-This means that they should be typeset in the same character set as other common nouns (e.g. Latin alphabet in English, Cyrillic script in Russian, etc.), following the usual grammatical and orthographical rules of the context language.
-For example, in English and French, even when the unit is named after a person and its symbol begins with a capital letter, the unit name in running text should start with a lowercase letter (e.g., newton, hertz, pascal) and is capitalised only at the beginning of a sentence and in headings and publication titles.
-As a nontrivial application of this rule, the SI Brochure notes that the name of the unit with the symbol degC is correctly spelled as 'degree Celsius': the first letter of the name of the unit, 'd', is in lowercase, while the modifier 'Celsius' is capitalised because it is a proper name.
+The SI standard is that unit names are treated as common nouns of the context language.
+This means they are typeset in the same character set as other common nouns (e.g. Latin alphabet in English, Cyrillic script in Russian, etc.), and follow the usual grammatical and orthographical rules of the context language.
+For example, in English and French, even when the unit is named after a person and its symbol begins with a capital letter, the unit name in running text starts with a lowercase letter (e.g., newton, hertz, pascal) and is capitalised only at the beginning of a sentence and in headings and publication titles.
+As a nontrivial application of this rule, the name of the unit with the symbol degC is spelled as 'degree Celsius': the first letter of the name of the unit, 'd', is in lowercase, while the modifier 'Celsius' is capitalised because it is a proper name.

 The English spelling and even names for certain SI units, prefixes and non-SI units depend on the variety of English used.
 US English uses the spelling deka-, meter, and liter, and International English uses deca-, metre, and litre.
 The name of the unit whose symbol is t and which is defined by 1 t = ×10^3 kg is 'metric ton' in US English and 'tonne' in International English.

 Unit symbols and the values of quantities

 Symbols of SI units are intended to be unique and universal, independent of the context language.
-The SI Brochure has specific rules for writing them.

-In addition, the SI Brochure provides style conventions for among other aspects of displaying quantities units: the quantity symbols, formatting of numbers and the decimal marker, expressing measurement uncertainty, multiplication and division of quantity symbols, and the use of pure numbers and various angles.
+The standard provides style conventions for among other aspects of displaying quantities units: the quantity symbols, formatting of numbers and the decimal marker, expressing measurement uncertainty, multiplication and division of quantity symbols, and the use of pure numbers and various angles.

-In the United States, the guideline produced by the National Institute of Standards and Technology (NIST) clarifies language-specific details for American English that were left unclear by the SI Brochure, but is otherwise identical to the SI Brochure.
+In the United States, the guideline produced by the National Institute of Standards and Technology (NIST) interprets the international standard by clarifying some language-specific details for American English.
 For example, since 1979, the litre may exceptionally be written using either an uppercase "L" or a lowercase "l", a decision prompted by the similarity of the lowercase letter "l" to the numeral "1", especially with certain typefaces or English-style handwriting.
 NIST recommends that within the United States, "L" be used rather than "l".